discourse/discourse/docs/INSTALL-cloud.md

 - No domain name?
 Get one!
 We can [recommend NameCheap](https://www.namecheap.com/domains/domain-name-search/), or there are many other [great domain name registrars](https://www.google.com/search?q=best+domain+name+registrars) to choose from.

 - Your DNS controls should be accessible from the place where you purchased your domain name.
-Create a DNS [`A` record](https://support.dnsimple.com/articles/a-record/) for the `discourse.example.com` hostname in your DNS control panel, pointing to the IP address of your cloud instance where you are installing Discourse.
+This is where you will create a DNS [ `A` record](https://support.dnsimple.com/articles/a-record/) for the `discourse.example.com` hostname once you know the IP address of the cloud server where you are installing Discourse, as well as enter your [SPF and DKIM records](https://www.google.com/search?q=what+is+spf+dkim) for your email.

 ### 2. Setting Up Email